-I am writing to you in my role as the incoming editor for APA's Experimental and Clinical Psychopharmacology.
-I have identified your division as one that may have an interest in the journal's content.
-I have appended the updated scope for the journal below, but would like to draw your attention to the new submission types that we will be accepting at the journal: brief communications (no more than 3000 words, excluding references; no more than 2 total figures or tables), case reports (no more than 2000 words; only 1 figure or table) and brief reviews (no more than 5000 words, excluding references).
-The journal will continue to accept original research reports (no word limit, but should typically be 4-8000 words, excluding references) and full reviews (no word limit).
+Please consider submitting your work for publication in Experimental and Clinical Psychopharmacology.
+The journal now accepts brief communications (no more than 3000 words, excluding references; no more than 2 total figures or tables), case reports (no more than 2000 words; only 1 figure or table) and brief reviews (no more than 5000 words, excluding references), in addition to original research reports (no word limit, but should typically be 4-8000 words, excluding references) and full reviews (no word limit).
+The journal scope is appended below.

 Please feel free to contact me directly at firstname.lastname@example.org if you have questions about Experimental and Clinical Psychopharmacology.